 Dress: Upscale Casual

-Recommended For: Diners who enjoy good food with upscale, energetic, trendy ambiance in a Jersey shore beach front setting
+Recommended For: Diners who enjoy high end cuisine with upscale, energetic, trendy ambiance in a Jersey shore beach front setting

 Not Recommended For: Diners who prefer "Old World" ambiance and dining amenities.